learn-co-curriculum/dsc-user-input-and-output-in-python/README.md

     Your name is Billy

-What happens at the end of `input(`) is that it waits for the user to type something and press ENTER.
+What happens at the end of `input()` is that it waits for the user to type something and press ENTER.
 Only after the user presses ENTER does the program continue.

 ## Manipulating strings (a few ways)

-What you get from the `input()` function is a string.
+What you get from the `input()` function is always a string.
 What can you do with it?

 First: Make the string into a number.
 Let’s say you are 100% positive that the user entered a number.
 You can turn the string into an integer with the function `int()`.
 (Later we will see what to do when the user does NOT enter a number and you try to do this, for now, don’t worry about that problem).